Isocyanate Exposure, Reaction and Protection

 - polymethylene bisphenylisocyanate (PAPI)

-The OSHA permissible-exposure limit (PEL) for TDI and MDI is 0.02 ppm of air as a ceiling limit.
+The Occupational Safety and Health Administration’s (OSHA) permissible-exposure limit (PEL) for TDI and MDI is 0.02 part per million (ppm) in air as a ceiling limit (C).
 The ceiling is the highest concentration to which an employee can be exposed.
 The American Conference of Governmental Industrial Hygienists (ACGIH) recognizes 0.005 ppm as its threshold-limit value (TLV) as an eight-hour time-weighted average and 0.02 ppm as a short-term exposure limit (STEL) for TDI, MDI and HDI.
+A summary of exposure limits established for isocyanates can be found in Appendix B of the Isocyanate Compliance Directive (CPL 03-00-017)

 Exposure to isocyanates can lead to chemical bronchitis and pneumonitis.
 An isocyanate reaction often includes coughing, tightness of the chest, shortness of breath, nausea, vomiting, eye and skin irritations, gastric pain and loss of consciousness.